larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 41:29
-from being very hard or seem almost impossible and out of reach to being very reflexive, 41:34 this is especially important to pay attention to.
-Plasticity in the adult human nervous system is gated, 41:43 meaning it is controlled by neuromodulators.
-These things that we talked about earlier, 41:49 dopamine, serotonin, and one in particular called acetylcholine, 41:55 are what open up plasticity.
-They literally unveil plasticity and allow brief periods of time 42:01 in which whatever information, whatever thing we're sensing or perceiving or thinking, 42:07 whatever emotions we feel can literally be mapped in the brain such that later it will become much easier 42:14 for us to experience and feel that thing.
+from being very hard or seem almost impossible and out of reach to being very reflexive, 41:34 this is especially important to pay attention to. **==Plasticity in the adult human nervous system== is gated, 41:43 meaning it ==is controlled by neuromodulators==.
+These things that we talked about earlier, 41:49
+==dopamine, serotonin, and one in particular called acetylcholine, 41:55 are what open up plasticity==. ==They== literally unveil plasticity and allow ==brief periods of time== 42:01
+==in which whatever information==, whatever thing we're sensing or perceiving or thinking, 42:07 whatever emotions we feel ==can literally be mapped in the brain such that later it will become much easier 42:14 for us to experience and feel that thing==**.
 Now, this has a dark side and a positive side.
 42:19
 The dark side is it's actually very easy to get neuroplasticity as an adult through traumatic or terrible or challenging experiences.
 42:28
 But the important question is to say, why is that?
-And the reason that's the case is because 42:34 when something very bad happens, there's the release of two sets of neuromodulators in the brain, 42:41 epinephrine which tends to make us feel alert and agitated, which is associated with most bad circumstances.
+And the reason that's the case is because 42:34
+**==when something very bad happens, there's the release of two sets of neuromodulators in the brain, 42:41 epinephrine which tends to make us feel alert and agitated, which is associated with most bad circumstances.
 42:48
-And acetylcholine, which tends to create a even more intense and focused perceptual spotlight.
+And acetylcholine, which tends to create a even more intense and focused perceptual spotlight.== 42:55
-42:55
-Remember earlier we were talking about perception and how it's kind of like a spotlight.
-Acetylcholine makes that light particularly bright
+Remember earlier we were talking about perception and how it's kind of like a spotlight. ==Acetylcholine makes that light particularly bright
 43:01
-and particularly restricted to one region of our experience.
-And it does that by making certain neurons 43:08 in our brain and body active much more than all the rest.
+and particularly restricted to one region of our experience==.
+And it does that by making certain neurons 43:08 in our brain and body active much more than all the rest.**
 43:14
-So acetylcholine is sorta like a highlighter marker upon which neuroplasticity then comes in later and says, 43:22 wait, which neurons were active in this particularly alerting phase of whatever, you know, 43:28 day or night, whenever this thing happened.
-So the way it works is this, you can think of epinephrine as creating this alertness
+So **==acetylcholine is sorta like a highlighter marker upon which neuroplasticity then comes in later and says, 43:22 wait, which neurons were active in this particularly alerting phase== of whatever, you know, 43:28 day or night, whenever this thing happened.** So the way it works is this, **==you can think of epinephrine as creating this alertness
 43:35
-and this kind of unbelievable level of increased attention compared to what you were experiencing before.
+and this kind of unbelievable level of increased attention== compared to what you were experiencing before.
 43:40
-And you can think of acetylcholine as being the molecule that highlights whatever happens 43:47 during that period of heightened alertness.
-So just to be clear, it's epinephrine creates the alertness, 43:54 that's coming from a subset of neurons in the brain stem if you're interested, and acetylcholine coming from an area of the forebrain
+And you can think of ==acetylcholine as being the molecule that highlights whatever happens 43:47 during that period of heightened alertness==.** So just to be clear, it's epinephrine creates the alertness, 43:54 that's coming from a subset of neurons in the brain stem if you're interested, and acetylcholine coming from an area of the forebrain
 44:01
 is tagging or marking the neurons that are particularly active during this heightened level of alertness.
 44:08
-Now that marks the cells, the neurons and the synapses for strengthening, 44:14 for becoming more likely to be active in the future even without us thinking about it.
+Now **==that marks the cells, the neurons and the synapses for strengthening, 44:14 for becoming more likely to be active in the future even without us thinking about it.==** 44:21
-44:21
 Okay?
 So in bad circumstances this all happens without us having to do much.
 44:27
-When we want something to happen, however, we want to learn a language, we want to learn a new skill, 44:33 we want to become more motivated, what do we know for certain?
-We know that that process of getting neuroplasticity 44:40 so that we have more focus, more motivation, absolutely requires the release of epinephrine.
+When we want something to happen, however, we want to learn a language, we want to learn a new skill, 44:33 we want to become more motivated, what do we know for certain? **We know that that ==process of getting neuroplasticity== 44:40 so that we have more focus, more motivation, ==absolutely requires the release of epinephrine==.**
 44:46
-We have to have alertness in order to have focus and we have to have focus 44:51 in order to direct those plastic changes to particular parts of our nervous system.
+**==We have to have alertness in order to have focus and we have to have focus 44:51 in order to direct those plastic changes to particular parts of our nervous system==.**
 44:57
 Now, this has immense implications in thinking about the various tools, 45:03